 Many women desire an increase in the size of their breasts.
 If you are one of those women and are 18-years-old or older, physically healthy, emotionally stable, and have realistic expectations of what plastic surgery can accomplish, you are probably a good candidate for breast augmentation.

-The best way to determine with certainty if a breast augmentation is appropriate for you is to meet with our plastic surgeon, Dr. Chen Lee.
+The best way to determine with certainty if a breast augmentation is appropriate for you is to meet with a reputable board-certified plastic surgeon.

 Your plastic surgeon will guide you through the preparation.
 You will need to decide several important breast implant (type, size, incision, placement) decisions.
 Once these decisions are finalized, a surgery date is reserved at the surgery center.
 Preoperative laboratory tests are also ordered to ensure that you are fit to have surgery under general anesthesia.
 You will also be provided pre-surgical instructions on medications, smoking cessation, alcohol use, etc.

 The best method to choose your implants starts by having a thorough discussion with your plastic surgeon.
 Your body type and desired objectives are important considerations in choosing breast implants to use for your breast augmentation.
-Dr. Chen Lee uses your unique body shape and “in-office” sizing to assist in the selection of breast implants to better achieve your breast augmentation goals.
+In our plastic surgery practice, the plastic surgeon uses your unique body shape and “in-office” sizing to assist in the selection of breast implants to better achieve your breast augmentation goals.